Table of Contents

 How to Recover From a Google Penalty?

-Google uses some difficult ranking factors like backlinks and some easier ones like keywords in title tags.
+Google uses some complex ranking factors like backlinks and some easier ones like keywords in title tags.
 But spammers always find new ways to manipulate Google.
 They buy links, repeat keywords many times, etc. Google finds and penalizes them.

 Google always advises webmasters that they should care about their users and not about ranking factors.
 These days, Google is releasing more broad core Updates than other targeted updates.
 This means Google is improving itself more than hitting sites.